NursingTracy Buller, Associate Professor of Nursing

 Laura Wheeler, Associate Professor of Graduate Nursing

-- Utilize knowledge from the humanities, theology, natural and social sciences, nursing theories and intercultural experiences in providing nursing care.
+- Utilize knowledge from the arts and humanities, theology, natural and social sciences, nursing theories, and intercultural experiences in providing nursing care.

-- Utilize the ability to think actively and strategically in applying selected research findings to improve nursing practice.
+- Utilize the ability to think actively and strategically in applying selected research findings for evidence-based practice.

-- Collaborate and consult with clients and the interdiscipoinary team in providing comprehensive health services that reflect a healthy understanding of self and others.
+- Communicate and collaborate with clients and the interdisciplinary team in providing comprehensive health services and the promotion of therapeutic nurse-patient relationships.

 Two tracks, one degree.